Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 In contrast to the polyacene PD series, the slopes of the BNx $\cdots$ BNx systems exhibit a very different behavior: MP3 $<$ CCSD $<$ MP2.5 $<$ CCSD(T) $<$ MP2 $<$ dRPA $<$ DFT-SAPT.
 Here, DFT-SAPT and dRPA are, interestingly, inferior to the MP2.5 and MP2 methods, whereas MP3 still noticeably underestimates interaction energies.
+The apparent success of MP2 or MP2.5 in BNx $\cdots$ BNx series is most likely due to favorable error cancellation as far as MP2-MP3 difference is large and systematic, not because the underlying physics is purely second-order.

+The larger post-MP2 sensitivity observed for polyacenes is consistent with its substantially smaller HOMO–LUMO gap (See SI on pages 86-87) that indicates lower-energy electronic excitations and enhanced polarizability.
+Since the MP2 correlation energy depends inversely on occupied–virtual energy denominators, smaller gaps can amplify second-order amplitudes and make higher-order screening and triples effects essential.